-Spatial Vision focused on the review and refinement of data, visualisation and mapping tools to support the analysis of the multiple tangible and intangible expression of heritage within the Hoddle Grid study area, supporting the work of the project team.
+Spatial Vision focused on the review and refinement of data, visualisation and mapping tools to support the analysis of the multiple tangible and intangible expressions of heritage within the Hoddle Grid study area, supporting the work of the project team.
 A focus on spatial data collection, GIS database management, and mapping and visualisation were key to the project outcomes.

 Spatial Vision also designed, produced and delivered digital visualisations (maps, images etc.) for incorporation into future stages of the project.
 These visualisations aid in communicating the process and story behind the heritage study findings with the CoM and the broader community.